-As energy products (EP) are responsible for the direct emission and secondary formation of several pollutants, local air pollution and global climate changes are among the main negative externalities associated to their use.
-To estimate the social costs of these externalities, the methodology applied in this study follows what is known by policy analysts as "integrated assessment", using a "damage function" approach.
+As energy products (EP) are responsible for the direct emission and secondary formation of several pollutants, local air pollution and global climate changes are among the main negative externalities associated with their use.
+To estimate the social costs of these externalities, the methodology applied in this study follows what is known by policy analysts as "integrated assessment," using a "damage function" approach.
 It is a multidisciplinary, multi-step modeling process, involving injury determination, quantification of effects, and damage determination, using data and models drawn from government institutions and the academic literature.
 Injury determination links the injury to the release of pollutants; quantification of effects determines in physical terms the reduction in natural resources services; and damage determination involves valuing the injury in monetary terms.

 The method adopted estimates the magnitude of the damages attributable to different EP and activity sectors.
-This is a major difference with the few previous aggregate (Cifuentes et al 2005, Conte Grand et al 2002) or sectoral (Rizzi 2008) studies on Latin American countries, and a very relevant one for environmental taxation purposes.
+This is a major difference with the few previous aggregate (Cifuentes et al., 2005; Conte Grand et al., 2002) or sectoral (Rizzi, 2008) studies on Latin American countries, and a very relevant one for environmental taxation purposes.

-The approach employed in this work for the three countries studied parallels a simple but robust method developed by the World Bank in collaboration with the World Health Organization and the Pan American Health Organization (Lvovsky et al, 2000).
-This method allows the assessment of EP-consumption related environmental costs relatively fast and reasonable, even if the local information is incomplete.
+The approach employed in this work for the three countries studied parallels a simple but robust method developed by the World Bank in collaboration with the World Health Organization and the Pan American Health Organization (Lvovsky et al., 2000).
+This method allows for a relatively fast and reasonably affordable assessment of EP-consumption related environmental costs, even if local information is incomplete.

 The first step in the process of valuation of environmental effects is to attribute emissions of different pollutants to the use of each EP (each EP consumed by each economic sector).
-Pollutants considered are PM10, SO2, NOX and CO2, and except for PM10, this information is provided (or can be estimated) by the national reports submitted to the United Nations Framework Convention on the Climate Change (UNFCCC) containing emissions inventory of Greenhouse Gases -GHG- (Fundación Bariloche 2005, SEADS 2008, MMAyA 2009, MVOTMA 2010).
-As regards to PM10 emissions, not included in the emissions inventories, the approach suggested is through standard emissions factors applied to the amount of a particular EP consumed by each category of sources within a sector.
-It requires disaggregated information of consumption of EP (including quality specifications) contained in the energy balance sheets of each country and/or the emissions inventories.
+Pollutants considered are PM10, SO2, NOX and CO2, and except for PM10, this information is provided (or can be estimated) by the national reports submitted to the United Nations Framework Convention on the Climate Change (UNFCCC) containing emissions inventory of Greenhouse Gases, henceforth GHGs (Fundación Bariloche, 2005; SEADS, 2008; MMAyA, 2009; MVOTMA, 2010).
+In regard to PM10 emissions, not included in the emissions inventories, the approach suggested is through standard emissions factors applied to the amount of a particular EP consumed by each category of sources within a sector.
+It requires disaggregated information on EP consumption of EP (including quality specifications) contained in the energy balance sheets of each country and/or the emissions inventories.

-The following step to assess responsibility for local environmental damage to the use of each EP by sector is to estimate to what extent the respective emissions contribute to the deterioration of air quality, taking into account exposure levels.
+The following step in assessing responsibility for local environmental damage from the use of each EP by sector is to estimate to what extent the respective emissions contribute to the deterioration of air quality, taking into account exposure levels.
 To do so, a simple dispersion model with limited data requirements (climate conditions and area) is adopted.
-Given the local character of these damages, estimations are focused on major urban cities.
-To do so, the dispersion model must be run with the emissions generated at these centers, which are approximated through the estimated respective consumption of EP (car fleet, population, power plants, etc.).
+Given the local character of these damages, estimations are focused on major urban centers.
+To do so, the dispersion model must be run with the emissions generated at these centers, which are approximated13 through the estimated respective consumption of EP (car fleet, population, power plants, etc.).